-The Master's Capstone Project involves two components: 1) teams of 3-4 students conduct a review of literature and needs analysis in order to identify a population healthcare need.
+The Master's Capstone Project involves two components: 1) in small teams of students conduct a review of literature and needs analysis in order to identify a population healthcare need.
 The students then develop and implement a project that addresses the healthcare need.
 2) Students develop a scholarly poster and presentation that meets national and/or state conference standards.

-The School of Physician Assistant Studies is committed to accepting a diverse group of qualified individuals from a variety of backgrounds and experiences in accordance with MBKU's nondiscrimination policy.
+The School of Physician Assistant Studies (SPAS) is committed to accepting a diverse group of qualified individuals from a variety of backgrounds and experiences in accordance with MBKU's nondiscrimination policy.
 Each application is reviewed and the merits are considered individually.
-Additional consideration is given to applicants with volunteer community service or military experience (verifiable by DD-214), or applicants in the Pre-Health Professions Linkage programs at Cal State Fullerton, Cal State Long Beach or Cal State Los Angeles.
+Additional consideration is given to applicants with volunteer community service, qualifying science degrees, or military experience (verifiable by DD-214), or applicants in the Pre-Health Professions Linkage programs at Cal State Fullerton, Cal State Long Beach or Cal State Los Angeles.